olambo/vi-ke/README.md

 ### Enhancing Visual Mode

 Visual line mode is selected when providing a number which is probably what you want.
-The keystrokes vv and V become consistent with other vim operators.
+The keystroke vv become consistent with other vim operators.

 * From normal mode vv will go into line mode mirroring cc, dd
 * v inside visual mode toggles between visual and visual line mode
-* V will select visual mode to the end of line
 * From normal mode, {partialLineNo}v will select down to the line in visual line mode
 * {partialLineNo}j inside visual mode will select down to the line in visual line mode
 * `<leader>v` will select visual block mode. `<c-v>` will still also select visual block mode.